Smit2109/Bot-that-finds-words-from-pdf/README.md

 Program is realized in QT Creator
-Program is in romanian language, but can be easly traduced and it's based on courses from an university teacher I couldn't upload entire project because is too big
+Program is in romanian language, but can be easly traduced and it's based on courses from an university teacher I couldn't upload entire project because is too big Interface is realized using QT creator interface, based on XML code